 I present to you the ultimate ice-free campfire cocktail: the Hot Toddy.

-This is usually my go-to, middle-of-winter, curl-up-on-the-couch-and-watch-Netflix nightcap, but it lends itself nicely to crisp mountain top evenings in front of a campfire.
+This is usually our go-to, middle-of-winter, curl-up-on-the-couch-and-watch-Netflix nightcap, but it lends itself nicely to crisp mountain top evenings in front of a campfire.

-While your tea is steeping, cut the lemon into quarters and squeeze into each cup (one lemon will make four drinks), being extra careful to avoid dropping seeds into your mug.
-Drizzle in honey to taste – about 1 Tbsp. per drink.
-Add a shot of whiskey to each cup, and then top off with tea.
-Mix if needed and enjoy while recapping the day’s adventures around the fire.
+While your tea is steeping, squeeze a quarter lemon into a cup, being extra careful to avoid dropping seeds into your mug.
+Drizzle in honey to taste - about one tablespoon is a good place to start.
+Add a 1.5oz shot of whiskey to the cup, and then top off with tea.
+Mix if needed and enjoy while recapping the day's adventures around the fire.